 COCONUT GROVE VILLAGE COUNCIL, INC. BY-LAWS

-The Coconut Grove Village Council shall seek to promote and advance the interest of, and represent the people of Coconut Grove, Florida, before governmental and other entities having any impact on the people who live in the area defined herein as Coconut Grove.
+The Coconut Grove Village Council shall seek to promote and advance the interest of, and represent the people of Coconut Grove, Florida, before governmental and other entities having any impact on the people who live in the area defined herein as Coconut Grove, Florida.

 The following is for information purposes only to determine the geographic representation of the Cocoanut Grove Village Council:

-The election of the Council Members will occur every four (4) years commencing with the November 2005 Mayoral election for the City of Miami.
-Each Council Member will be elected on a Coconut Grove-wide basis by the registered voters of Coconut Grove (the “Coconut Grove Voters”).
-In the event a Council Member resigns prior to the end of his or her four-year term, said Council Member’s seat will be filled pursuant to the process described in section 3 below.
-That seat will then be open for re-election on the date of the next available City of Miami election in which Coconut Grove Voters vote and the term of the Council Member elected to fill the seat will be subject to Article II, Section 4, four years from the date of his or her election.
+The election of the Council Board Members will occur every four (4) years commencing with the November 2005 Mayoral election for the City of Miami.
+Each Council Member will be elected on a Coconut Grove- wide basis by the registered voters of Coconut Grove (the “Coconut Grove Voters”).
+In the event a Council Member resigns prior to the end of his or her four-year term, said Council Member’s seat will be filled pursuant to the process described in Section D. below.
+That seat will then be open for re-election on the date of the next available City of Miami election in which Coconut Grove Voters vote and the term of the Council Member elected to fill the seat will be subject to Article III, Section D, four years from the date of his or her election.

-Each Council Member will be a registered voter and shall have resided within Coconut Grove (specifically within the boundaries as set for the within Article II, Section 1), for a period of not less than twelve (12) months prior to his or her election or appointment as a Council Member.
+Each Council Member will be a registered voter and shall have resided within Coconut Grove (specifically within the boundaries as set for the within Article III), for a period of not less than twelve (12) months prior to his or her election or appointment as a Council Member.

 In the event that any Council Member misses three (3) consecutive regular meetings of the Council, the Chairman shall make written inquiry as to whether said Council Member intends to continue serving.
 In the event of a negative reply, or in the absence of a reply within thirty (30) days of receipt of the inquiry, said Council Member will be deemed to have resigned and the seat will be declared vacant.

-The notice of a meeting of the Grove Residents to recall a Council Member(s) shall state the specific Member sought to be removed.
+The notice of a meeting by the Residents of Coconut Grove to recall a Council Member(s) shall state the specific Member sought to be removed.

-Any Member who is removed from the Council shall not be eligible to stand for reelection until the next City of Miami election.
+Any Member who is removed from the Council shall not be eligible to stand for reelection until the next election cycle where The Coconut Grove Village Council appears on the official ballot.

 The Council shall conduct regularly scheduled monthly meetings open to the public (the “Meeting(s)”).
-Meetings will be held at a regular time and place.
+Meetings will be held at a regular time and place either in person or virtually.
 The Meeting will be at a private or public facility with full and fair access to the public.
 The Council may set and change the time, place and/or location of a meeting by a majority vote of the Council Members.
-All changes to the time, place, and/or location will be disclosed to the public through at least two (2) print and/or online methods.
+All changes to the time, place, and/or location will be disclosed to the public through at least two (2) print or online methods.

 A quorum will be defined as fifty-percent (50%), rounded to the next whole number of the then non-vacant seats on the Council at any given time.